These ever-popular summer day trips by steam train run from Bristol Temple Meads, Yatton and Taunton to Devon & Cornwall.

-Our train leaves Bristol Temple Meads at around 08:45 diesel hauled and stops to pick up further passengers at Yatton and Taunton.
-From Taunton we will continue steam hauled and our steam locomotive will be working hard as it tackles the climb to Whiteball Summit.
+Our train leaves Bristol Temple Meads at around 08:45 steam hauled and stops to pick up further passengers at Yatton and Taunton.
+We will be steam hauled by No.46233 Duchess of Sutherland from Bristol.
+Almost immediately on departure from Taunton, our steam locomotive will be working hard as it tackles the climb to Whiteball Summit.
 We stop at Exeter St. David’s station for our locomotive to take on water and for more passengers to join the train.
 We leave Exeter and follow the Exe Estuary to the seaside.
 We then travel along the famous sea wall between Dawlish and Teignmouth, an experience not to be missed.

 After Newton Abbot, our steam locomotive will demonstrate her real strength as she powers up some of the steepest main line gradients in the country.
 First there is the difficult climb to the summit at Dainton Tunnel, followed by a dramatic drop down to Totnes, then an equally difficult climb up Rattery Bank before descending to Plymouth.
-Passengers have the option to alight at Plymouth or remain on the train to Par.
+Passengers have the option to alight at Plymouth or remain on the train to Par (diesel hauled from Plymouth to Par).
 There will be over five hours free time to explore the historic maritime city of Plymouth which includes the Hoe, the ancient Barbican and seafront areas, and the National Marine Aquarium.

-We leave Plymouth and cross the River Tamar on Brunel’s masterpiece, the Royal Albert Bridge, to enter Cornwall.
+We leave Plymouth diesel hauled and cross the River Tamar on Brunel’s masterpiece, the Royal Albert Bridge, to enter Cornwall.
 Our train continues through the magnificent Cornish countryside to Par, where there will be a break of more than three hours.
 Buses will take passengers from Par, at no extra charge, to visit either the picturesque seaside town of Fowey or the harbour village of Charlestown.
 The latter is a working port and home to the Shipwreck, Rescue & Heritage Centre.
-We leave Par at around 17:45 and stop at Plymouth to pick up those passengers who chose to alight there.
-Our train returns to Bristol, stopping to set down passengers at Exeter, Taunton and Yatton.
-The section from Taunton to Bristol will be diesel hauled.
+We leave Par steam hauled at around 17:45 and stop at Plymouth to pick up those passengers who chose to alight there.
+Our train then returns to Bristol, stopping to set down passengers en route at Exeter, Taunton and Yatton.